 Yoga and Meditation Teacher

-Grace Wells is also a yoga and meditation teacher.
+Grace Wells teaches yoga and meditation.
 She has been a lifelong practitioner of yoga, meditation and movement.
 Her writing often explores issues around embodiment, and the parallels between our cultural disconnection from the planet, with our cultural disconnection from the body.